 On this page you will find instructions for requesting a literature search via the UKHSA Knowledge and Library Services enquiries portal, and other information about the literature searching services offered by KLS.
-Please note these services are only for UKHSA staff and, as part of transitional arrangements, former PHE colleagues moving from PHE to non-UKHSA receiver organisations up until 31 March 2022.
+This service is available to eligible staff.

-Please contact us to discuss your search if you are at the early stages and would like help planning and defining your search.
-You can use UKHSA Discovery to search a wide selection of databases (including our library catalogue), or PubMed.
-If you want one or two research papers, a specific report or resource or help undertaking your own searching, please contact us.
+Contact us to discuss your search if you are at the early stages and would like help planning and defining your search.
+You can use UKHSA Discovery to search a wide selection of databases (including our library catalogue).

 You will need to be registered on the UKHSA Knowledge and Library Services enquiries portal in order to request a literature search (please note, this is not the same as your Koha Library account).
-It is easy to register, just follow the instructions below.
+It is easy to register, just follow the instructions on the enquiries portal.

 Instructions for use

 - Click on request a literature search, below.
 From this page you will need to login to make enquiries, including literature search requests.
-Your username is firstname.surname.
-If this is your first time logging in, please contact email@example.com to register and obtain your password.
+Follow the instructions on the front page of the enquiries portal to login or create a new account.

 - Once you have logged in with your username and password, this will take you to our request system.

 - You will see a list of different types of enquiry (described as Queues) – choose the most appropriate one for your enquiry.
-For example, if you wish to request a search, choose from Literature Searches, Systematic Reviews or Evidence Briefings.
+For example, if you wish to request a search, choose from Literature Searches or Systematic Reviews.

-- Fill in the online form provided, add any attachments necessary (e.g. a protocol, a list of search terms or references etc.) and click Submit.
+- Fill in the online form provided, add any attachments necessary (e.g. a protocol, a list of search terms or references etc.) and click Create ticket.